‘Way ahead of her time’: What we’ve learned 60 years since Marilyn Monroe’s death

-Thursday marks 60 years since the Hollywood icon’s overdose death at her Los Angeles home, but her legend hasn’t faded.
+Thursday marks 60 years since the Hollywood icon’s overdose death at her Los Angeles home, but her legend hasn’t faded, KTLA reports.

 Long before social media and viral videos, Monroe was able to become a global phenomenon through the persona she created.